 The EU Treaty includes the objective of promoting economic, social and territorial cohesion and solidarity between Member States.
-The EU cohesion policy is the policy behind the projects that will receive funding from the following relevant funds, with an agreed upon budget of around €330 billion for the MFF 2021-2027:
+The new EU cohesion policy is delivered through the following specific funds, with an agreed upon budget of around €392 billion for the MFF 2021-2027:

 - European Regional Development Fund (ERDF)

-- European Social Fund (ESF) and
+- European Social Fund+ (ESF+) and

-- Cohesion Fund (CF).
+- Cohesion Fund (CF)

+- Just Transition Fund (JTF).